 - Hit the + button and pick the Yoast SEO HowTo content block

+You can also search for the block using the search bar.
 You can add your how-to anywhere you want.

 - The HowTo content block appears on your screen

 In the block, you can add a total time it takes to do this how-to (optional), a description field, a first step and a step description.
 You can also add an image per step, delete it and move it up and down the list.

 Give it a relevant, descriptive title and fill in more details for the step, if necessary.
 Determine if you can make the how-to step made more understandable by adding a relevant image.
 Sometimes, it might be better to add an image to every step.

 - Add a second step, a third step and a fourth step

 Add as many steps as you need to get this how-to task done.
 Need to switch steps around?
 Use the little up and down arrows next to the Add image button.
 To delete one, simply hit the trashcan button.